MarkKuiper-Infra/greenshot/README.md

 Greenshot - a free screenshot tool optimized for productivity
 =============================================================

-Welcome to the source repository for Greenshot.
+Greenshot fork to work with SCCM/MECM

 What is Greenshot?
 ------------------